Chapter Seven: My Life HereAfter by Rosaline Saul

 He is walking alone.
 I remember he never really had any friends at school and was always by himself, unlike his brother, David, who was popular, untouchable and billboard-handsome.
 Strange how people who live in the same house, even twin brothers can have such polar opposite personalities.

-Continue reading Chapter Eight
+Continue reading Chapter 8/25

 Copyright © Rosaline Saul.
 All Rights Reserved.